 5. Tiki Trail

 For one of the best views of Queenstown and a decent workout, climb the Tiki Trail up to the Skyline Gondola building.
-Starting at the base of the Gondola, the Tiki Trail winds its way steeply through trees towards the lookout at the top.
+Starting at the end of Cemetery Road off Brecon Street, the Tiki Trail winds its way steeply through trees towards the lookout at the top.

 Choose to hike back to Queenstown.
 Or, if the climb has gotten the better of you, sit back, relax and catch a ride in the Skyline Gondola.